-Sparks and other hot emissions can commonly spread a horizontal distance of 10 meters from the area of work, with this distance to be increased if work is carried out in an elevated position or if there are strong air currents.
+Sparks and other hot emissions can commonly spread a horizontal distance of 10 meters from the work area, which will increase if work is carried out in an elevated position or if there are strong air currents.

 Precautions include removing all storage within a minimum radius of 10 meters around the area of hot work.
-This area must be swept clean of combustibles, dust, lint, swarf, chippings, etc., including around beams or other spaces in which accumulations may occur and where heat may reach.
+This area must be swept clean of combustibles, dust, lint, swarf, chippings, etc., including around beams or other spaces where accumulations may occur and where heat may reach.

-The potential transfer of heat by conduction- for example, long pipework passing into potentially combustible construction or storage areas-must be considered.
+The potential heat transfer by conduction- for example, long pipework passing into potentially combustible construction or storage areas-must be considered.

-Combustible floors need to be wetted or covered in damp sand or other fireproof material.
+Combustible floors must be wetted or covered in damp sand or other fireproof material.

-All flammable liquids and compressed gasses must be removed from the work area; however, if it is not possible to remove normally combustible materials, they must be covered with a fireproof blanket sufficient to prevent the ingress of hot materials.
+All flammable liquids and compressed gases must be removed from the work area; however, if it is not possible to remove normally combustible materials, they must be covered with a fireproof blanket sufficient to prevent the ingress of hot materials.